rufig/spf/docs/readme.en.md

 -----

 SP-FORTH is a reliable and comfortable forth system producing optimized native code for the Intel x86 processors.
-Runs on MS Windows 9x, NT (there are also ports to Linux, Kolibri OS).
+SP-Forth runs on MS Windows 9x, NT (Linux and Kolibri OS ports exist).

 SP-Forth is free software, you can redistribute and/or modify it under the terms of the GNU General Public License.
 See